 With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

-This project came about for two main reasons; I had cardboard left over from my Clone Trooper project, and I saw the fantastic job eplunkett ...
+This project came about for two main reasons; I had cardboard left over from my Clone Trooper project, and I saw the fantastic job eplunkett did of creating ...

 Cut out your Ukulele pieces from templates provided.

 Glue the two base pieces (B & C) of Ukulele together using a suitable adhesive.
 I used PVA.

 Glue the neck pieces together.
 Refer to templates for instructions.
 Pieces marked 'B' get sandwiched between pieces marked 'A'.

 Cut for yourself nineteen right angle triangle pieces; 50x50mm.

 Using a piece of old board large enough to accommodate the base of the Ukulele plus the triangle pieces, glue the pieces around the base as shown.
 I ...